 Rudy (below) finds his new bed much better than his previous digs – he’s lovin’ his new life.

 We recommend crating dogs.

 For those that have never done it, it sounds mean and maybe even downright cruel.
-For those of us that transitioned from that kind of belief to actually doing it, we know it’s simply the best approach.
+We know it’s simply the best approach for those of us that transitioned from that kind of belief to actually doing it.

 Dogs love their crates.

 It’s where they go when they are tired, fearful, or just want some time along.
 Don’t you have a favorite go-to place?

 We’ve had one rescue (Rudy, pictured above) who simply would not take to crates and, I think, he has some bad memories of them.
 When we crated him, he literally tore it apart.